 Globalization of the businesses in the Indian marketplace is submerging the quality of imported goods but influencing the local Indian businesses badly in large part causing the job loss of illiterate and poor labours.
-Globalization has remained a goldmine for the customers, but it is also a burial ground for the small-scale manufacturers in India.
+Globalization has remained a goldmine for customers, but it is also a burial ground for small-scale manufacturers in India.

 Total word count – 270

 |Know details of All Government Jobs|